 “A man who dares to waste one hour of time, has not discovered the value of life” – Charles Darwin

 We set off for another few hours which was spent driving on Route 66.
-As we were driving, Braden was telling us interesting facts and history about the area etc which was really interesting.
-Our next stop was at a town called Hackberry, Arizona which was like a general store that was all old timey and was a Route 66 roadside tourist attraction.
-It had a lot of charm!
-At this stop we bought some slim jims which were awesome.
-They are pretty much like twiggy sticks but they are in a little packet.
-I enjoyed it!
-The next stop still on Route 66 was Seligman, Arizona.
-This is the town that is the birthplace of Route 66.
-It was conceptualised and started there.
-It doesn’t begin there though, nowhere near actually.
-Seligman is the town that Radiator Springs from the movie Cars is based on.
-It has so much charm.
-I bought a Dr Pepper there.
-I swear I have been bulk drinking Dr Pepper.
-It is everywhere over here and is fucking delicious.
+As we were driving, Braden was telling us interesting facts and history about the area which kept us occupied with his exceptional knowledge base.
+Our next stop was at a town called Hackberry, Arizona which had a general store that was all old timey themed and was a Route 66 roadside tourist attraction.
+It had a lot of charm.
+At this stop we bought some Slim Jims which are kind of like an American equivalent of twiggy sticks.
+We enjoyed them.

 On Angela on the last leg of our drive everyone had to stand at the front and got on the microphone and give and introduction to who they are and where they’re from etc. this took up a lot of time as there are 54 of us plus our tour manager and driver.
 It was a good way to pass the time.
 The drive took 7 hours all up including the 3 stops.
 It went pretty quickly though.

 We finally arrived at the Grand Canyon.
 We are staying tonight inside the actual national park which is pretty amazing.
-We went to a viewing spot called Mathers point and there is only one word that can describe the Grand Canyon – Breathtaking.
+We went to a viewing spot called Mathers point and there is only one word that can describe the Grand Canyon – breathtaking.
 It makes you feel so small.
 It truly is enormous and incredibly beautiful.
 The Grand Canyon is such a stark contrast from Vegas.
 So much light pollution and so many people there.
 Here at the Grand Canyon, there are very few people not at the lookouts and it is very quiet and beautiful.